-Header images courtesy of @cm.kn and @adaleesy (Instagram)
+Header images courtesy of @cm.kn and @adaleesy (via Instagram)

 During the New Culture Movement of 1911, the Chinese entered a period of disillusionment, regarding Confucian values as obstacles to modernisation—filial piety included.
 Under Mao Zedong’s socialist regime and Cultural Revolution, loyalty and dependence on the state instead of the family were indoctrinated into society instead.
 But such fundamental values are not so easily erased from the identities of entire cultures, and the idea of kinship remains strong, especially in southern China.
 Here’s a look into five of Hong Kong’s oldest family clans.

 A lineage, sometimes also referred to as a clan, is a patrilineal group of Chinese people sharing a common ancestor and surname.
 This relation is reinforced by ties to an ancestral village, or even a common spoken dialect of Chinese sometimes unintelligible to those outside their village or clan.
-Each lineage will also have their own zupu, a textual register of their genealogy containing their origins, records of illustrious members, and names of the male line.
-Updating the zupu is an important task undertaken by the eldest member of the clan, and many such registers are still being actively used today.
+Each lineage will also have its own family tree book (族谱; zuk6 pou2), a textual register of its genealogy containing its origins, records of illustrious members, and names of the male line.
+Updating the family tree book is an important task undertaken by the eldest member of the clan, and many such registers are still being actively used today.

 There are a lot of Hongkongers whose family roots trace back to ancestors who moved down from mainland China.
 Among these are the Five Great Clans of the New Territories: five families that settled early into Hong Kong, and became sizable in the New Territories area.
 These lineages are the Tang, the Man, the Hau, the Pang, and the Liu, and they have been in the area for over hundreds of years, witnessing Hong Kong’s growth into the glimmering Pearl of the Orient that it is today.
 These historical bloodlines have preserved their legacies, such as the migration of their founding ancestors, village establishments, and the formation of the local geomancy.